Simeur99/Flask_Healthcare_Application/README.md

 OR
 1. Download and install Jupyter Notebook (if not already installed) by running 'pip install notebook' in your terminal
 2. Launch Jupiter by running 'jupyter notebook'.
 A browser window will open.

+### Mongo DB Setup Instructions
+1. Download either the community version or the set up a Mongo Db Atlas
+2. Follow the setup prompt and retrieve a connection string.
+3. Create a dotenv file in the projrct folder and assign the string to the 'uri' variable (uri=connectionstring).

 ## Running the Files
 1. In your prefered IDE, open the folder containing all files.